+5

+You must registe r as an Other Registerable Interest:

+a) ar ny unpaid directorship

+, co ny body of which you are a member or are in a position of general pontrol or management and to which you are nominated or appointed a your authority

+c) ar ny body

-0 ster as an Other Registerable Interest: any unpaid directorship b) any body of which you are a member or are in a position of general control or management and to which you are nominated or appointed by your authority c) any body exercising functions of a public nature directed to charitable purposes or one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) of which you are a member or in a position of general control or management
+i. exercising functions of a public nature

+ii. directed to charitable purposes or

+iii. one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) of which you are a member or in a position of general control or management